Towns and villages with their traders' organisations

-Ham is a quiet residential area, straddling Richmond upon Thames and Kingston border.
+Ham is a quiet residential area, straddling the Richmond upon Thames and Kingston border.
 It boasts a semi-rural, open environment, and the small parade of shops along the main road covers just about all the needs of the local community.
-They have a butcher, baker, greengrocer, bank, hairdressers, barbers, hardware store, wine shop, gift shops, restaurants, newsagents, café, petrol station, estate agents, betting shop, gourmet foods, dry cleaners, grocery store, children?s entertainment, charity shop, stationers, opticians, pharmacy, ballet store, florist, launderette, local supermarket, coffee shop, delicatessen, massage shop, bookshop, plumbing and central heating shop and a physiotherapist.
+They have a butcher, baker, greengrocer, bank, hairdressers, barbers, hardware store, wine shop, gift shops, restaurants, newsagents, café, petrol station, estate agents, betting shop, gourmet foods, dry cleaners, grocery store, children's entertainment, charity shop, stationers, opticians, pharmacy, ballet store, florist, launderette, local supermarket, coffee shop, delicatessen, massage shop, bookshop, plumbing and central heating shop and a physiotherapist.

 Hampton Hill is a pretty and traditional high street bordered by Bushy Park.
 It has many independent specialist retailers, which reflects the prosperous demographic of this low crime village: luxury kitchen and bathroom stores, beauty salons, boutique furniture and upmarket gift shop, trendy hairdressers, traditional and gastro pubs plus a children's cafe and gym.